Egypt

 Brasil

 Was this the ultimate birding trip?
-It was a simply incredible three-weeker to the SE Atlantic rainforests (a.k.a.
-Endemic City), the Pantanal, Chapada dos Guimaraes, Alta Floresta and Serra das Araras.
+This trip was a simply incredible three-weeker to the south-eastern Atlantic rainforests, the Pantanal, Chapada dos Guimarães, Alta Floresta and Serra das Araras.
 Birds?
 Only 630 species, including cripplers like Hyacinth Macaw, 11 toucans, 28 hummers, 6 trogons, 17 woodcreepers, 16 antshrikes, 29 antbirds/wrens, 11 manakins, 9 owls, 11 nightjars, Black-and-gold Cotinga, Buff-throated Purpletuft, Zigzag Heron, and an undescribed species of forest falcon.
 There were 47 endemics too...

-It was a superb two weeks in the northern hotspots of one of our favourite countries.
-The Ranthabore / Bharatpur / Nainital / Corbett loop produced stunning species like Ibisbill, Wallcreeper, Great Thick-knee, Spotted Forktail, Great Hornbill, Siberian Crane, Tickell's Thrush, Brown Fish Owl and Dusky Eagle-Owl, Red-billed Blue Magpie and Common Green Magpie, Siberian Rubythroat, Chestnut-headed Tesia, Scaly-breasted Cupwing, White-crested Laughingthrush, and three high-altitude accentor species.
+A superb two weeks in the northern hotspots of one of our favourite countries.
+The Ranthambore / Bharatpur / Nainital / Corbett loop produced stunning species like Ibisbill, Wallcreeper, Great Thick-knee, Spotted Forktail, Great Hornbill, Siberian Crane, Tickell's Thrush, Brown Fish Owl and Dusky Eagle-Owl, Red-billed Blue Magpie and Common Green Magpie, Chestnut-headed Tesia, Scaly-breasted Cupwing, White-crested Laughingthrush, Siberian Rubythroat, and three high-altitude accentor species.

-It was a fantastic two-centre trip to the Nearctic realm - the searing deserts of Arizona contrasted with the cool offshore waters of northern California.
+A fantastic two-centre trip in the Nearctic realm - the searing deserts of Arizona contrasted with the cool offshore waters of northern California.
 There were some real stunners in Arizona, such as 9 species of hummingbird, including Berylline Hummingbird, Green Kingfisher, Mexican Chickadee, Olive Warbler and Red-faced Warbler, Elegant Trogon, Sulphur-bellied Flycatcher, Greater Roadrunner, Least Bittern and Five-striped Sparrow.
-California was just as good, with Wandering Tattler, Surfbird, Yellow-billed Magpie, Laysan Albatross and Black-footed Albatross, Guadalupe Murrelet, South Polar Skua, Tricolored Blackbird, Scissor-tailed Flycatcher, and an all-time California Long-tailed Skua day count.
+California was just as good, with Wandering Tattler, Surfbird, Yellow-billed Magpie, Laysan Albatross and Black-footed Albatross, Scripps's Murrelet, South Polar Skua, Tricolored Blackbird, Scissor-tailed Flycatcher, and an all-time California Long-tailed Skua day count.
 All that before we mentioned Grey Whale, Blue Whale and Humpback Whale!

-It was a short Euro-break to the (very) frozen north for a few much-needed WP birds.
-There was considerable success - Eurasian Eagle-Owl, Ural Owl and Eurasian Pygmy Owl, White-tailed Eagle, Black Woodpecker and Grey-headed Woodpecker and Western Capercaillie.
+This one was a short Euro-break to the (very) frozen north for a few much-needed Western Palearctic birds.
+We had considerable success: Eurasian Eagle-Owl, Ural Owl and Eurasian Pygmy Owl, White-tailed Eagle, Black and Grey-headed Woodpeckers and Western Capercaillie.

 Gambia

-This was a return to Africa after Kenya 1997.
+This trip marked a return to Africa after Kenya 1997.
 We had a near clear-up of the classic West African package destination - including megas like White-crested Tiger Heron, African Crake, Little Gull, Yellowbill, Greyish Eagle-Owl, Green-headed Sunbird and Sudan Golden Sparrow.

 We had just a week on one of the Mediterranean's 'endemic islands', enough to see Corsican Finch and Corsican Nuthatch, plus Yelkouan Shearwater, Marmora's Warbler, Italian Sparrow and endemic forms of Dartford Warbler and various others, plus excellent plants.